Milwaukee City Conference: 1993-present

 Milwaukee School of Languages and Wisconsin Conservatory of Lifelong Learning joined in 2000 and 2001, respectively.
 Malcolm X Academy joined the City Conference in 2003 and left when it closed four years later.
 Solomon Juneau High School closed in 2006, reopening in 2012 as MacDowell Montessori School (the athletics program still competes under the Juneau banner).
 Northwest Secondary School and Reagan College Prep High School in the former Town of Lake took the place of Malcolm X Academy when it opened in 2007.
 Three more school openings rounded out the membership of the City Conference: Carmen in 2014 (replacing Northwest after their closing in 2013), Golda Meir in 2016 and Audubon Tech in 2022.

 Football (2020-present)

 In February 2019, the WIAA and the Wisconsin Football Coaches Association unveiled a sweeping football-only realignment for Wisconsin to begin with the 2020 football season and run on a two-year cycle.
 The City Conference maintained their alignment from the year before and it remained in place through the 2022-2023 realignment cycle.
 In 2024, Reagan Prep and Washington swapped divisions, with Reagan joining the Richardson Division and Washington taking their place in the Blackbourn Division.
-For the 2026-2027 competition cycle, the City Conference will be adding two new members.
-Full members Milwaukee School of Languages will become the eighth member of the Richardson Division, and Fuller Collegiate Academy will be joining as an affiliate member (primarily in the Lake City Conference) in the Blackbourn Division.
+For the 2026-2027 competition cycle, the City Conference will be adding two new members and losing one.
+Full members Milwaukee School of Languages will join the Richardson Division as a stand-alone program after involvement with Marshall's football co-operative.
+They will be replacing Rufus King, which is aligned with the Southeast Conference as a football-only member for at least the next two years.
+Finally, Fuller Collegiate Academy will be joining as an affiliate member (primarily in the Lake City Conference) in the Blackbourn Division.